Planned Preventive Maintenance: 5 PPM Challenges Automation Can Solve

 Being paperless is hardly a matter of choice these days.
 Sure, you can stick to pen & paper if you like your company just the way it is but if you want to grow, boost your profits, and make life easier for your team, you already have some kind of software in place.
 Paper is a perishable medium and companies have finally realized it.
 Not only is it environmentally damaging, but it’s also easy to misplace or destroy.
 It only takes a poorly balanced cup of coffee to ruin a stack of irreplaceable documents.

-And yet, many fire and security businesses stick to the old ways, making paperless compliance with service level agreements a real PPM challenge.
+And yet, many businesses stick to the old ways, making paperless compliance with service level agreements a real PPM challenge.
 When assessing maintenance contract proposals, commercial customers want to see a strong track record of respecting previous contracts and they want proof, preferably digital because it can be more difficult to tamper with.
 Accountability is key in demonstrating your trustworthiness.
 If you can’t track who scheduled an appointment, where your stock is, and how your technicians make use of company resources, then you’ll find yourself with more PPM challenges to keep you away from those big maintenance bucks.

 Automation can help you keep your PPM strategy compliant with the service level agreement you’ve signed.
 This ensures your staff is aware at all times of which appointments are in the calendar and which aren’t.
 Software implies that you’re already paperless, of course, so you’re overcoming at least one of your PPM challenges.

-Fire and security companies naturally deal with bounded assets (like fire extinguishers) and other critical assets, where downtime can have serious financial consequences, as well as an impact on the overall safety level of a building.
+Field service companies naturally deal with bounded assets (like fire extinguishers) and other critical assets, where downtime can have serious financial consequences, as well as an impact on the overall safety level of a building.
 This means that time-based preventive maintenance is essential to impressing customers and winning bigger commercial maintenance contracts.

 Additionally, preventive maintenance, particularly time-based, sits at the opposite end of the spectrum from reactive work.
 While the former is under your control and you have all the information you need on the work orders, the latter concerns emergency work you need to do if you neglect preventing breakdowns.
 And you know how they say prevention is better than cure, right?
 Well, having to do reactive work means dealing with random phone calls late on weekends because an alarm you’ve forgotten to service is flashing.
 If you’ve mentioned it in your SLA that you’ll deal with anything in a matter of hours, then you’re under pressure to find the right tech and send him off on his way as soon as possible.
 This might mean overtime – which is costly – and another obstacle in your scheduling process.

-Investing in the right fire and security automation software means that time-based preventive maintenance will not be an issue anymore.
+Investing in the right automation software means that time-based preventive maintenance will not be an issue anymore.
 Your employer will see an improved asset reliability rate, as you’re taking care of problems before they even become problems.
 Ideally, your software will also be able to help you understand the labor costs associated with each preventative maintenance plan.
 Therefore you’ll a comparison at hand and a choice of the most efficient schedule.
 Having control over your work-orders means you avoid unplanned expenses, overtime, and stressful situations for your team.
 Additionally, you can also offer a better field service customer experience.

 With pen & paper, you used to suffer from a lack of data and misplaced historical files.
 You simply didn’t have enough time to compile everything into a meaningful report.
 Now that you’ve got yourself a software, regardless of how complex it is, you automatically have access to its analytics.
 This way, you’re able to see at a glance how your business is doing and where you need to improve.